prometheus-community/prom-label-proxy/README.md

 # prom-label-proxy

 The prom-label-proxy can enforce a given label in a given PromQL query, in Prometheus API responses or in Alertmanager API requests.
-This allows read multi-tenancy for projects like Prometheus, Alertmanager or Thanos.
+As an example (but not only), this allows read multi-tenancy for projects like Prometheus, Alertmanager or Thanos.

-This proxy does not perform authentication or authorization, this has to happen before the request reaches this proxy, allowing you to use any auth* system you want.
+This proxy does not perform authentication or authorization, this has to happen before the request reaches this proxy, allowing you to use any authN/authZ system you want.
 The [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy) is an example for such an additional building block.

 ### Risks outside the scope of this project: